LuminaDevTeam/Lumina/README.md

 **Free and Quick Remote Administration Tool for windows**

-Lumina is a quick remote administration tool coded in python.
+Lumina is a fast, quick and a light remote administration tool coded in python.

 ## Features
 * Easy Controls